rafaelsouzaribeiro/web-chat-websocket-in-golang/README.md

-web chat WebSocket with notifications for logged-in and logged-out users in golang.
+Web chat with WebSocket and notifications for logged-in and logged-out users in Go and JavaScript.